 - Don't expect perfection in the process!
-I have found myself freaking out when things look terrible mid way through the process only to find they look beautiful in the end.
+I have found myself freaking out when things look terrible midway through the process only to find they look beautiful in the end.
 Building is messy.

 - Ask questions!
 Don't sit on your hands and fret.
 If you don't understand something or need clarity, just ask.
 These guys are professionals and can explain the process.

-- Cover all furniture or remove from home!
+- Cover all furniture or remove from your home!
 Remodeling is very messy, very dusty, very everywhere LOL.
 I wish I would have removed more items because I'm going to be finding dust for months.

 - Remember these are humans too!
 Kindness is repaid with kindness.
 So communicate kindly!
 Request kindly!
 Even if something goes wrong (and it will, this is construction yall) point it out kindly!
 These are just humans trying to make a living.
 I always offer to buy everyone lunch at least once and I offer snacks and drinks during the day!

 - Never pay in advance!
 Dave has the perfect set up, I paid him a portion to start the remodel on the morning he arrived.
-They work a couple days and completed stage 1.
+They worked a couple of days and completed stage 1.
 Once I gave it my approval I cut him another check.
 We repeated this through completion.